forest-fire/firemodel/docs/using/relationships.md

 ## Errors

-All errors that are encountered will be some derivative of the `FireModelError` class with both `code` and `name` properties to work off of.
+All errors that are encountered will be some derivative of the `FiremodelError` class with both `code` and `name` properties to work off of.
 You should be sure to always handle errors with
 `try..catch` blocks although the level in your application/function will be left up to you.
 Errors you may encounter when working with relationships include:

 | Reln Specific Error | Record error |